Team612/612-ProgrammingResources/CodeConventions/GIT-CONVENTIONS.md

 #### Special naming cases
 The following are special branches repository that do not need prefixes:

-* *master* - the most up to date version of the code. master must compile at all times.
+* *main* - the most up to date version of the code. master must compile at all times.
 Do not merge into master without permission from the programming captain.
+Older repositories, including this one, have the name *master* instead of *main*, as it has been the default name for git, and thus, has been the default name for GitHub and other git clients until fairly recently.
+Git plans on changing the name from master in the near future.

 * *workingcode* - the latest code confirmed completely tested on official hardware and working.
 This branch is frequently updated after competition.
 This branch must